henrik42/solo/README.md

 `solo.spa` depend on and in the end it will _load_ (i.e. `require`) namespace `solo.spa` (cf. `:compiler {:main solo.spa`) -- it's __not__
-a function call that "starts your program", it is just the "loading of your namespace" that has to start-up whatever you want to have started.
+a function call that "starts your program", it is just the "loading of your namespace" that has to start-up whatever you want to have started (__TODO:__ you can put that call into the hosting page!).

 Note that the _loader_ uses `document.write` (so it really __writes__ `script` __elements__ into the hosting HTML page while it is loading) to make the __browser__ load the JavaScript sources.
 It does __not__ use a JS API to dynamically load JS sources (except for the last two lines that call `require`).
-And some of the referenced JS scrip-files do also use `document.write`.
+And some of the referenced JS script-files do also use `document.write`.
 This makes it difficult to load these JavaScript sources after the hosting HTML page has been loaded initially, because writing to the document __after__ the inital load